unbit/spockfs/README.md

 The reference server implementation (uWSGI plugin)
 ==================================================

 The server-side official implementation is a uWSGI plugin (if you do not know what uWSGI is, simply consider it as the application server to run the spockfs server logic).
-In a LAN you can run uWSGI as standalone (with --http-socket option) while if you plan the expose the server on a public network you'd better to put uWSGI behind nginx, apache or the uWSGI http router.
+In a LAN you can run uWSGI as standalone (with --http-socket option) while if you plan to expose the server on a public network you'd better to put uWSGI behind nginx, apache or the uWSGI http router.

 Albeit the plugin supports non-blocking/coroutine modes, they do not apply well to a storage server (disk i/o on Linux cannot be made 100% non-blocking) so a multithreaded/multiprocess (or both) approach is the best way to configure uWSGI.